Josephood/lotus/README.md

 ### Nomkaz

-You may have seen his name pop up a few hundred times when browsing the [Skyrin: Special Edition](https://www.loverslab.com/files/category/163-skyrim-special-edition/) category on LoversLab.
+You may have seen his name pop up a few hundred times when browsing the [Skyrim: Special Edition](https://www.loverslab.com/files/category/163-skyrim-special-edition/) category on LoversLab.
 This dude converted everything.
 Check his profile and leave a nice comment for all his work!

 - [LL Profile](https://www.loverslab.com/profile/2695162-nomkaz/)